homan-uppu/writing/2-Essays/Fear equality.md

 Asymmetry exists everywhere in our modern world and is rapidly accelerating.
 Yet, we deeply crave equality, symmetry.
 Our craving for equality blinds us to reality.

-The more blind we are to reality, the more we suffer because as the world becomes more asymmetric, the right strategy to get what we want increasingly looks very different than what we do now to get the things we want.
-Therefore, as the world becomes more asymmetric we will find it more difficult than ever to get the things we want unless we adapt ourselves to be more aligned with reality.
+The more blind we are to reality, the more we suffer because as the world becomes more asymmetric, the right strategy to get what we want increasingly looks very different than what we do.
+As the world becomes more asymmetric we will find it more difficult than ever to get the things we want unless we adapt ourselves to be more aligned with reality.

-The optimally organized companies, nations, teams, schools, governments, etc. all look quite different than how they are today.
+Optimally organized companies, nations, teams, schools, governments, etc. all look quite different than how they are today.
 The optimal strategy is not only different, it's repulsive because it goes against our deeply held beliefs about how the world works.
 Our beliefs and habits are outdated.

-We cannot stop growing asymmetry because it is intrinsically tied to human progress.
-Every single thing that we create: stories, technology, government policies, make our world more asymmetric.
+We cannot stop the rise in asymmetry because it is intrinsically tied to human progress.
+Every single thing that we do: stories, technology, government policies, humanitarian efforts make our world more asymmetric.

-To understand how we're outdated, why that leads to suffering, and how we need to change to be more aligned with reality, we need to first understand what asymmetry even is, what causes it, see how it's changing, and understand how exactly that impacts our world.
-Then we can analyze where we're going wrong.
+To see why, we need to first understand what asymmetry even is, what causes it, see how it's changing, and understand how exactly that impacts our world.
+Then we can see where we're going wrong and try to make sense of it.

 ...